 In many states, ministerial registration with documentation is needed to perform a wedding ceremony.
 Anything you might need can be found for purchase in our online store, including your minister license.

 Online Ordination - How Does It Work?

 Signing up to get ordained through the ULC is so fast and easy, it sounds like it is too good to be true.
 It's important to understand how such a thing is legally possible.
 The Universal Life Church is an active non-profit church recognized by the government.
 As such, it can conduct its ordination in accordance with church doctrine.
 Since the ULC believes that anyone called to the ministry for any reason should be able to answer that call without the hassle of fees or classes, it really is as easy as filling out the online application.Become an Ordained Minister

 A big perk of being ordained is that you can be a wedding officiant!
 Officiating a wedding is a rewarding and personal experience.
 However, understand that different localities have different laws guiding this process.
+It is recommended to make sure you are ordained by an American marriage ministry such as the Universal Life Church.
 In most locations, you'll be asked to show your ordination certificate (as proof of your ordination) in order to perform a wedding.
 Some places may not require this step, but wedding ministers are responsible for finding out the guidelines for each wedding performed.
 Fortunately, the ULC is here to assist you.
 We have compiled a list of state marriage laws here on the site to help you determine what you'll need.